Pittsburgh Eco-Agriculture Leaders Initiative (PEALI)

-• Applicants must be BIPOC (Black, Indigenous, and People of Color)-led organizations with annual budgets of $250,000 or less.
-Special consideration will be given to organizations led by BIPOC immigrants and migrants, women farmers, intergenerational organizations, and organizations that are youth-focused or led.
+• Organizations must be led by the global majority (Black, Indigenous, Latino, and other People of Color) with annual budgets of $250,000 or less.
+Special consideration will be given to organizations led by immigrants and migrants of the global majority, women farmers, intergenerational organizations, and organizations that are youth-focused or led.

 • Organizations that received funding from Sampson outside of PEALI are ineligible to apply.

-• Organizations must be located in the City of Pittsburgh and Allegheny County, with particular interest in:
+• Organizations must be located in Allegheny County, with particular interest in:

 • City of Pittsburgh Neighborhoods: